Richard A Frazier, Ph.D.

 I did my undergraduate education at Washington University in St. Louis, MO.
 My master’s and doctoral degrees are from the University of Illinois at Urbana-Campaign.

-My wife and I have been involved in volunteer projects annually from 2005-2013 assisting teachers and schools in post-war Sierra Leone.
-We visited Sierra Leone in July 2016 and are working on plans for resuming our activities with professional learning for teachers there.
+My wife and I were involved in volunteer projects annually from 2005-2013 and in 2016 assisting teachers and schools in post-war Sierra Leone.
+We had served there as Peace Corps Volunteers 1976-78.
 Information on previous efforts appears in:

 Two projects my middle school students were involved with in Singapore are linked below: